-The Foundation, is a not-for-profit organization that is exempt from income taxes under Section 501 (c) (3) of the Internal Revenue Code and classified by the US Internal Revenue Service as other than a private foundation.
+The Foundation is a not-for-profit organization that is exempt from income taxes under Section 501 (c) (3) of the Internal Revenue Code and classified by the US Internal Revenue Service as other than a private foundation.

 The Foundation, although a tax-exempt organization, is subject to taxes on unrelated business income.
-It has been determined that there was no taxable income from unrelated business activities for the year ended December 31, 2018.
-The Foundation's Forms 990 Return of Organization Exempt from Income Tax, for the year ending 2018 are subject to examination by the IRS generally for three year after they were filed.
+It has been determined that there was no taxable income from unrelated business activities for the years ended December 31, 2019 and 2018.
+The Foundation's Forms 990 Return of Organization Exempt from Income Tax, for the years ending 2019 and 2018 are subject to examination by the IRS generally for three year after they were filed.